frost-community/frost/core/README.md

 # Frost/Core
-The core of the Frost
+The common package of the Frost

 ## License
 Released under the [MIT](LICENSE) license.